trialtube2024/NoCoSolution/REMAINING_FEATURES.md

 ### Development Approach
 For the next agent continuing work on NocoStudio, we recommend:

-1. Start with the Authentication System as it's fundamental to secure the application
+1. Complete the Authentication System with token refresh and "remember me" functionality
-2. Follow with User Management features
+2. Implement User Preferences features (theme, notifications, language settings)
-3. Then implement Advanced Data Management and Form Features
+3. Continue with Advanced Data Management (import/export, advanced filtering)
+4. Add Advanced Form Features (conditional logic, file uploads)
-4. Continue with the other features based on priority
+5. Implement the remaining features based on priority

 The codebase is organized with:
 - Frontend React components in `client/src/pages/` and `client/src/components/`